Myanmar junta chief 'not opposed' to visit by ASEAN delegation to help resolve crisis, says PM Lee

 He called these measures the "first step" to resume constructive dialogue among key stakeholders in Myanmar, with a view of reconciliation and return to stability.

+READ: Myanmar military's use of lethal force 'disastrous', but sense can still prevail: PM Lee

+READ: Singapore's Foreign Minister calls on Myanmar's military to stop using lethal force against civilians

-Any solution that returns Myanmar to the path of democratic transition must involve both the military and Aung San Suu Kyi's National League for Democracy (NLD), said Mr Lee.
+Any solution that puts Myanmar back on the path of democratic transition must involve both the military and Aung San Suu Kyi's National League for Democracy (NLD), said Mr Lee.

 He noted that the military has always been a "key institution" in Myanmar's politics, while the NLD "commands popular support".